Paul Carter (BACP Accredited)

 Ways I Can Help:

 Have you become frustrated with bringing about change in your life?
-Or maybe life events are beginning to cause you difficulties.
-Perhaps you have thoughts or feelings about events in your life - or experience them physically in your body.
+Or maybe life events are beginning to cause you difficulties and you want a solution.
+Perhaps you have thoughts or feelings about events in your life - or experience them physical in your body.

 Together we can: